 - A family history of suicide

-- Substance abuse.
-Drugs can create mental highs and lows that worsen suicidal thoughts.
+- Substance use, which can create mental highs and lows that worsen suicidal thoughts.

 - Intoxication.
-More than 1 in 3 people who die from suicide are under the influence of alcohol at the time of death.
+More than 1 in 3 people who die from suicide are under the influence at the time of death.

 - Access to firearms